-As regulated entities, MBIL and MBL LB are required to comply with U.K. legislation and the regulatory requirements set forth by the FCA and PRA in their handbooks of rules and guidance (collectively, the "Rules"), as applicable.
-The Rules include, among others, requirements as to capital adequacy, liquidity adequacy, systems and controls, corporate governance, market conduct, conduct of business and the treatment of customers, the application of which varies depending on whether it is a subsidiary or a branch of MBL.
-MGL also has five subsidiaries in the United Kingdom, Macquarie Infrastructure and Real Assets (Europe) Limited ("MIRAEL"), Macquarie Capital (Europe) Limited ("MCEL"), Macquarie Investment Management Europe Limited ("MIMEL"), Macquarie Corporate and Asset Finance 1 Limited ("MCAF1L") and Green Investment Group Management Limited ("GIGML") authorized and regulated by the FCA.
-MIRAEL and GIGML are each authorized as an alternative investment fund manager ("AIFM") pursuant to the Alternative Investment Fund Managers Regulations 2013 (SI 2013/1773), which implements the Alternative Investment Fund Managers Directive (2011/61/EU) in the United Kingdom, and is able to manage qualifying alternative investment funds and market such funds to professional investors in the United Kingdom.
-MCEL is authorized and regulated by the FCA as a full-scope investment firm.
-MIMEL is authorized and regulated by the FCA, pursuant to the Prudential sourcebook for Banks, Building Societies and Investment Firms, as a limited-scope investment firm.
+MGL also has five regulated subsidiaries in the United Kingdom, Macquarie Infrastructure and Real Assets (Europe) Limited ("MIRAEL"), Macquarie Capital (Europe) Limited ("MCEL"), Macquarie Investment Management Europe Limited ("MIMEL"), Macquarie Corporate and Asset Finance 1 Limited ("MCAFIL") and Green Investment Group Management Limited ("GIGML") authorized and regulated by the FCA.
+MIRAEL and GIGML are each authorized as an alternative investment fund manager ("AIFM") pursuant to the Financial Services and Markets Act 2000, as amended, and are able to manage qualifying alternative investment funds and market such funds to professional investors in the United Kingdom.
+MCEL and MIMEL are authorized and regulated by the FCA as investment firms.
 MCAF1L is authorized and regulated by the FCA as a consumer credit firm.
+GIGML has applied to the FCA to cancel its regulatory permissions.
+It is therefore in the process of winding-down its regulated businesses, although it must comply with applicable requirements of the U.K. regulatory regime prior to withdrawal of its authorization.

-In many cases, the Rules reflect the requirements set out in European Union Regulations and implement applicable European Union Directives (such as the Capital Requirements Regulation (575/2013/EU) ("CRR") and Capital Requirements Directive (2013/36/EU) ("CRD IV"), which relate to regulatory capital requirements for banks and investment firms and came into force on January 1, 2014; and Directive 2014/65/EU ("MiFID II") and the Markets in Financial Instruments Regulation (600/2014/EU) ("MiFIR"), which relate to the carrying on of investment business and took effect on January 3, 2018).
-In light of the United Kingdom's exist from the European Union, the Rules have been amended to incorporated a large proportion of European Union Regulations by way of "onshoring", as described in the section on Brexit below.
-Under the Rules, regulated banks and certain investment firms are required to have an adequate liquidity contingency plan in place to deal with a liquidity crisis.
-A liquidity contingency plan is maintained for MGL and MBL which considers the consolidated requirements of the MGL Group (including but not limited to MBL LB and other subsidiaries).
-In addition, MBIL and MCEL maintain their own standalone liquidity contingency plans.
-See section 5.1 of our 2021 Fiscal Year Management Discussion and Analysis Report.
+In many cases, the Rules reflect the requirements set out in European Union regulations and implemented by way of applicable European Union directives (such as (i) the Capital Requirements Regulation (575/2013/EU) ("CRR") and the Capital Requirements Directive (2013/36/EU) ("CRD IV"), each as subsequently amended, which relate to regulatory capital requirements for banks and certain investment firms and (ii) Directive 2014/65/EU ("MiFID II") and the Markets in Financial Instruments Regulation (600/2014/EU) ("MiFIR"), which relate to the carrying on of investment business).
+These Rules have, in certain cases, been amended in light of the U.K.'s withdrawal from the European Union.
+See the section titled "Brexit" below.

+Under the Rules, U.K. banks and certain U.K. investment firms are required, among other things, to have an adequate liquidity contingency plan in place to deal with a liquidity crisis.
+A liquidity contingency plan is maintained for MGL and MBL which considers the consolidated liquidity requirements of the MGL Group (including but not limited to MBL LB and other subsidiaries).
+In addition, MCEL, MIRAEL and MIMEL maintain their own standalone liquidity contingency plans.
+See section 5.1 of our 2022 Fiscal Year Management Discussion and Analysis Report.